When to See an Infectious Disease Specialist

 When should I see an infectious disease specialist?

 You should see an infectious disease specialist when you have an infection that is difficult to diagnose, not responding to standard treatment, requires specialized medications, or involves antibiotic resistance.
-Common reasons for referral include unexplained fever, complex pneumonia, bone and joint infections, endocarditis, HIV, hepatitis C, sepsis, and infections that have not improved with initial treatment.
+Common reasons for referral include unexplained fever, complex pneumonia, bone and joint infections, endocarditis, HIV, sepsis, and infections that have not improved with initial treatment.
 Your primary care physician or hospital provider can refer you when specialized expertise is needed.

 What infections do you treat?